syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Docker.md

 Step 4: Install the [Syncfusion.PDF.OCR.NET](https://www.nuget.org/packages/Syncfusion.PDF.OCR.Net/) NuGet package as a reference to your .NET Core application [NuGet.org](https://www.nuget.org/).
 <img src="OCR-Images/OCRDocker4.png" alt="OCR Docker Step4" width="100%" Height="Auto"/>

-N> Beginning from version 21.1.x, the default configuration now includes the addition of TesseractBinaries and the Tesseract language data folder paths, eliminating the requirement to explicitly provide these paths.
+N> Beginning from version 21.1.x, the default configuration includes the addition of the TesseractBinaries and Tesseract language data folder paths, eliminating the requirement to explicitly provide these paths.

 Step 5: Include the following commands in the Docker file to install the dependent packages in the docker container.